Ashish-sin-gh/MiniProjects-JavaScript/Background Picker/README.md

 ﻿#YOUTUBE BACKGROUND PICKER FOR YOUTUBERS AND TWITCH etc. STREMERS.
-Hepls them with setting the background for green screen as well.
+Helps them with setting the background for green screen as well.
 A very handly and extensivly used product in the industry.